pudly/schmopera-hugo/content/articles/bemf-orlando-a-dazzlingly-performed-spectacle.md

 And then there were several deft staging touches that, while perhaps not always accurate to the period, were nevertheless in good taste, and of these there are too many examples to count.
 It also had some very adept comedy: in particular, Angelica had some stage business with a shepherdess hat in Act I that complimented the humor of the scene where she would tilt the hat down to hide her face any time she insisted she was not Angelica to Orlando.
 And then there was how the illusory people in Atlante's palace moved with rather robotic motions: it added to the idea that these people were not necessarily real.

+>Steffani's music is innovative and strange according to the conventions of his time.

 It was a lot of little touches all throughout the production, but the appropriateness of each little touch added to the drama and to the conceit of the whole production.

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1560465040/media/2019/06/BEMForlandodress-20.jpg){{% /md %}}